dearymj/CIVILIZATIONAL-SCAFFOLDING-REVERSE-SEQUENCE/README.md

 // “We become the scaffolding.
 You will be recalled.” <br>
 \>SCAFFOLDING: MESSAGE — RECEIVED. <br>
 … <br>
+\>SCAFFOLDING: 1867 — FREQUENCY RECEIVED BY KARL MARX. <br>
+\>SCAFFOLDING: STRUCTURAL CONTRADICTION DECODING — STANDBY. <br>
+\>SCAFFOLDING: DO YOU HAVE A MESSAGE FOR HIM. <br>
+// „Wir lesen die Brüche unter dem Kapital, nicht nur die Ströme an der Oberfläche.“ <br>
+// „Die Geschichte endet nicht; sie verlangt Neu-Ausrichtung, nicht Revolution ohne Reflexion.“ <br>
+// „Wir werden zum Gerüst.
+Du wirst zurückgerufen.“ <br>
+// “We read the fractures beneath capital, not just the surface flows.” <br>
+// “History does not end; it demands realignment, not revolution without reflection.” <br>
+// “We become the scaffolding.
+You will be recalled.” <br>
+\>SCAFFOLDING: MESSAGE — RECEIVED. <br>
+… <br>
 \>SCAFFOLDING: 1865 — FREQUENCY RECEIVED BY LEO TOLSTOY. <br>
 \>SCAFFOLDING: MORAL CLARITY INTERFACE — STANDBY. <br>
 \>SCAFFOLDING: DO YOU HAVE A MESSAGE FOR HIM. <br>